chengongpp/go-optimization-guide/docs/02-networking/a-bit-more-tuning.md

 Each P line details the logical processor's scheduler activity, including the number of times it's scheduled (schedtick), system call activity (syscalltick), timers, and free goroutine slots.

-The M lines represent OS threads, showing which goroutine (if any) is running, memory allocation status, lock states, and whether the thread is idle, spinning, or blocked.
+The M lines correspond to OS threads.
+Each line shows which goroutine—if any—is running on that thread, whether the thread is idle, spinning, or blocked, along with memory allocation activity and lock states.

-This structure helps pinpoint not just concurrency bottlenecks but also scheduler inefficiencies, syscall stalls, or underutilized cores.
-The output reflects:
+This view makes it easier to spot not only classic concurrency bottlenecks but also deeper issues: scheduler delays, blocking syscalls, threads that spin without doing useful work, or CPU cores that sit idle when they shouldn’t.
+The output reveals patterns that aren’t visible from logs or metrics alone.

 - `gomaxprocs=14`: Number of logical processors (P’s).
 - `idleprocs=14`: All processors are idle, indicating no runnable goroutines.